• Skip to primary navigation

 Instructions

-• Measure out the coconut milk and pour half of it in a large bowl.
-Immediately and vigorously, whisk in the chia seeds, salt and cinnamon to avoid any clumps forming, as the seeds will expand quickly.
-Once smooth, whisk in the cocoa powder and the rest of the milk.
+• Measure out the milk and pour about half of it in a large bowl.
+Immediately and vigorously, whisk or stir in the chia seeds, salt, cinnamon and cardamom to avoid any clumps forming, as the seeds will expand quickly.
+Quickly whisk in the rest of the milk, cacao powder, Greek yogurt and peanut butter (or honey/maple syrup if you prefer sweet).

-Cover and chill in the fridge for at least 4 hours or overnight.
+Important: Cover and chill in the fridge for at least 30 minutes to 2 hours or overnight.
+Never eat chia pudding without letting the seeds swell up first.

-• Stir the mixture well with the honey (or maple syrup) and mashed bananas.
-Mix again to combine well then spoon into serving dishes.
-The pudding will be thick and creamy.
+• Stir to combine well and spoon into serving dishes.
+The pudding will be smooth, thick and creamy and ready to eat with different toppings.

 Notes

-To Serve: top with a mixture of fresh berries, pomegranate seeds, toasted pumpkin seeds, yoghurt, or apple compote.
+Serving Ideas: top with a mixture of fresh raspberries, blueberries, pomegranate seeds, toasted pumpkin seeds, hemp seeds (adds more protein), more Greek yoghurt, and/or apple compote.
+Serve with added grated ginger for an extra boost.

-Coconut Milk: While we prefer coconut milk for this recipe as it gives more flavour, almond milk or regular cow's milk also works well.
+Coconut Milk: While we prefer coconut milk for this recipe as it gives more flavour, use unsweetened almond milk or any milk of your choice (regular cow's milk if tolerated, hazelnut, rice or soya) without any additives.

 More Breakfast